 Puerto del Carmen

-Costa Teguise is the furthest north of the tourist areas.
-It has been developed specifically as a resort.
-The beaches are white and sandy.
-There are shops,bars and restaurants but no traditional areas although there is a small square where a souvenir market is held every week.
+Costa Teguise is located on the north-east coast of the island and take about 20 minutes from the airport.
+It has been developed specifically as a tourist resort.
+The beaches are white and sandy and very popular with wind surfers due to the offshore winds.
+There are shops, bars and restaurants but no traditional areas although there is a small square where a souvenir market is held every week.
+Costa Teguise also boasts a Golf Course and the largest water park on the island.

-Playa Blanca originated as a fishing village.
+Playa Blanca also originated as a fishing village.
 It has grown steadily over the years and now dominates the south coast of the island.
-The beaches are smaller than Puerto del Carmens but the sand is fine and white.
-The national park of Papagayo which boasts 5 sandy coves is close by .
-These are some of the best beaches in Europe.
-There is a small shopping centre where you can find your duty free shopping and there are also a good selection of fish restaurants.
-The ferry port has a regular ferry service to the nearby island of Fuerteventura where there is a water park and sand dunes.
-The resort also has its own marina with a good selection of restaurants.
-Markets are held here twice a week
+The beaches are smaller than Puerto del Carmen’s but the sand is fine and white.
+The national park of Papagayo boasts 5 sandy coves and can be accessed for a small entrance fee.
+They have been voted as some of the best beaches in Europe.
+There are also a good selection of fish restaurants amongst many other cuisines.
+The ferry port has a regular ferry service to the nearby island of Fuerteventura and boat trips to the island of Los Lobos.
+The resort also has its own marina with a good selection of restaurants and markets are held here twice a week.